VulnX/rscp/README.md

 ## Features

-**Blazingly Fast Transfers:** Leverage the power of Rust's high-performance capabilities for lightning-fast file uploads and downloads.
+- **Blazingly Fast Transfers:** Leverage the power of Rust's high-performance capabilities for lightning-fast file uploads and downloads.

+- **QR Code Convenience:** Users can simply scan QR code to access the file download/upload portal, eliminating the need for complex URLs or manual input

 - **User-Friendly Web Interface:** Intuitive web interface for users to easily upload and download files without technical complexities.